Journey of a Lifetime

 fencing and the recently added light post grace the central park.

 Day of leisure, on your own.
-Evening transfer to airport for return
+Check out is at 12 noon.
+Transfer to

 Arrive today into the Americas.